 Image source link: commons.wikimedia.org

 Together with their belief that only the Bible needs to be believed, Protestants also reject the Catholic claim that Sacred Tradition is equally a true source of revelation.
-The problem with that is, without Sacred Tradition, there would not be any Bible, for the Bible only grew out of the Sacred Traditions of the Church.
-Without drawing from Sacred Tradition, the Protestants themselves would not know which books actually comprised the New Testament of their Bible.
-The Bible did not say which of the many competing gospels written about Christ were actually inspired.
-It was the Catholic Church – thanks to her Sacred Tradition – which determined which books belonged to Holy Scripture.
+The problem with that is that, without Sacred Tradition, there would be no Bible at all, for the Bible only grew out of the Sacred Tradition of the Church.
+Without drawing from Sacred Tradition, the Protestants themselves would not know which books comprised the New Testament of the Bible.
+The Bible did not say which of the many competing gospels written about Christ were inspired.
+It was the Catholic Church—thanks to her Sacred Tradition—that determined which books belonged to Holy Scripture.
 When the Protestant Reformers broke off from the Catholic Church, the canon of Holy Scripture was already defined.
 The Protestants merely inherited their list of New Testament books from the Catholic Church.
-This means that Sacred Tradition cannot be ignored, and that the Bible alone is not the ultimate Authority in matters of religion.
+This means that Sacred Tradition cannot be ignored and that the Bible alone is not the ultimate authority in matters of religion.

-If the Bible is not the ultimate Authority in matters of faith and morals, then what is?
-The ultimate source, authority or rule of faith is, of course, God Himself, for it is He who reveals Himself.
-But for a Catholic the proximate source of revealed truth is not the Bible alone, nor is it simply the Bible and Sacred Tradition taken together.
-Rather, the proximate source, norm or rule of faith is the Holy Scripture and Sacred Tradition as illumined, interpreted and taught by the Catholic Church.
+If the Bible is not the ultimate authority in matters of faith and morals, then what is?
+The ultimate source, authority, or rule of faith is, of course, God Himself, for it is He who reveals Himself.
+But for a Catholic, the proximate source of revealed truth is not the Bible alone, nor is it simply the Bible and Sacred Tradition taken together.
+Rather, the proximate source, norm, or rule of faith is the Holy Scripture and Sacred Tradition as illuminated, interpreted, and taught by the Catholic Church.

 Truly, the Bible is also a rule of faith, but it cannot serve as a proximate norm or rule of faith because it has many abstruse passages that require interpretation, and the Bible does not interpret itself.
-Since the Church is the one institution to whom Christ promised the Spirit of Truth (John 16:12-13), and since it is the institution given by Christ the commission to preach the gospel to all nations (Mark 16:15), therefore it is through the Church’s interpretation, explanation and teachings that we learn what God has revealed in Holy Scripture.
-Christ gave a stern warning to those who refuse to listen to the Church's teaching: "He that heareth you, heareth me; and he that despiseth you, despiseth me; and he that despiseth me, despiseth him that sent me" (Luke 10:16)
+Since the Church is the one institution to whom Christ promised the Spirit of Truth (John 16:12-13), and since it is the institution given by Christ the commission to preach the gospel to all nations (Mark 16:15), therefore, it is through the Church’s interpretation, explanation, and teachings that we learn what God has revealed in Holy Scripture.
+Christ gave a stern warning to those who refuse to listen to the Church's teaching: "He who hears you, hears me; he who despises you, despises me; and he who despises me, despises him who sent me" (Luke 10:16).

-This does not mean that the Church is higher than the Bible, because the Bible is the word of God.
+This does not mean that the Church is higher than the Bible because the Bible is the word of God.
 Relative to the Bible, the Church is only its guardian.
 Indeed, the Church has a divine authority to preach and interpret the Bible, but it has no authority to introduce new texts, change the word of God, or alter its meaning.
-The Church has a duty to defend the word of God and safeguard its message.
+The Church must defend the word of God and safeguard its message.

 "This teaching office is not above the word of God, but serves it, teaching only what has been handed on, listening to it devoutly, guarding it scrupulously and explaining it faithfully in accord with a divine commission and with the help of the Holy Spirit, it draws from this one deposit of faith everything which it presents for belief as divinely revealed." – Dei Verbum, Ch.
 II, #10.

-Through the ages it is the Church, under the guidance of the Holy Spirit, that guided the faithful even before the first Gospel was written.
-It was the Church which, under the guidance of the Holy Spirit, determined which religious books were inspired and should be considered as parts of Holy Scripture.
-To this day it is still the Church who, by drawing from her Sacred Tradition, interprets and explains the meaning of the Bible authoritatively for the believer.
+Through the ages, it has been the Church, under the guidance of the Holy Spirit, that guided the faithful, even before the first Gospel was written.
+It was the Church that, under the guidance of the Holy Spirit, determined which religious books were inspired and should be considered parts of the Holy Scripture.
+To this day, it is still the Church who, by drawing from her Sacred Tradition, interprets and explains the meaning of the Bible authoritatively for the believer.